jackyzha0/jackyzha0.github.io/content/thoughts/Knowledge Argument.md

 In this paper, I posit that Frank Jackson's "Knowledge Argument" is *logically sound* but hinges on many bold and often presumptuous premises to be true.
 As such, the conclusion should not be taken for granted without more clarifications around premises and terminology.

 I propose that Mary has all of the 'know-that' knowledge but none of 'know-how' knowledge.
-The act of Mary 'seeing' colour for the first time means that she learns new 'know-how' knowledge which she was did not have.
+The act of Mary 'seeing' colour for the first time means that she learns new 'know-how' knowledge which she did not have.
 Physicalism, as a result, is preserved as Mary only has 'know-that' knowledge so does not know all physical *facts* about colour perception.

 This relies on three facts:
 1. There is a distinction between physical fact and physical knowledge